MABDesigns/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. Bash script that prints the effective username of the current user in linux.
 2. Bash script that prints all the groups the current user is part of.
 3. Bash script that changes the owner of the file hello to the user betty.
+4. Bash script that creates an empty file called hello.